Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

 ### **Preview the Pipeline**

 Now preview the pipeline results for the first time.
-Data Preview shows the input and output of each orgin, processor, and destination.
+Data Preview shows the input and output of each origin, processor, and destination.
 Find out more about Preview in the [documentation](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/Preview/DataPreview.html?hl=preview).

 1. In order to preview the pipeline results, select the Preview icon (eye) located above the canvas on the right.

   ![Preview Icon](assets/ss_preview_button.png)

 2. A pop-up will now appear to configure previews.
 More details about preview configuration settings can be found [here](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/Preview/DataPreview.html#task_szc_z5l_nsb), but the important things to note are:
-    - **Preview Batch Size**- the number of records it will show coming out of each stage
+    - **Preview Batch Size**: the number of records shown at each origin, processor, or destination.
-    - **Write to Destinations**- if a Snowflake table was the destination, selecting this option means that the pipeline would actually write the previewd data to the target table(s).
-Usually this will be left de-selected as it is by default.
+    - **Write to Destinations**: if a Snowflake table is the destination, selecting this option means that the pipeline would actually write only the previewed data to the target table(s).

   ![Preview config](assets/ss_preview_config.png)

 3. Click **Run Preview**.

-4. TO DO?
-Explanation about what is happening with Tx 4 Snowflake?
+4. At this time, Transformer for Snowflake is using Snowpark to generate the queries for this pipeline, and sending them over to Snowflake.
+Keep in mind that if the specified warehouse is currently suspended, it may take an extra moment to generate the preview results while it is resumed.

-5. In the properties window, there may be updates about the status of the pipeline preview like below.
-This is expected as the pipeline is converted to SQL and the queries are executed in Snowflake.
+5. There may be updates about the status of the pipeline preview in the properties panel as shown below.

   ![preview status](assets/ss_preview_status.png)